Rob Hartley

 Texas has no state income tax, which means local governments rely heavily on property taxes to fund schools, roads, and emergency services.
 As a result, Texas property tax rates rank among the highest in the nation — the U.S. Census Bureau’s American Community Survey consistently places Texas in the top 10 for effective property tax rates.

 Texas also differs in terminology and process.
 The state uses “protest” rather than “appeal,” filings go to county appraisal districts (CADs) rather than assessor’s offices, and hearings are conducted by Appraisal Review Boards (ARBs) rather than boards of equalization.
-The Texas Comptroller of Public Accounts oversees the system statewide.
+The statewide process is governed by the Texas Property Code, but each county operates its own appraisal district independently.

 The Texas Property Tax Protest Process: Step by Step